Ghada6336/image-recognition/README.md

 ## Fashion Recommendation System using Image Features

-This repository contains the implementation of a Fashion Recommendation System leveraging computer vision and machine learning techniques to analyze and recommend fashion items based on image features.
+This repository section  contains the implementation of a Fashion Recommendation System leveraging computer vision and machine learning techniques to analyze and recommend fashion items based on image features.

 ### Process Overview
 - Data Collection: Assemble a diverse dataset of fashion items.